-At the 2021 Bahrain Grand Prix, Lewis Hamilton became the eighth driver to record successive career wins at the same circuit.
+At the 2021 Austrian Grand Prix, Max Verstappen became the ninth driver to record successive career wins at the same circuit.
 We take a look at the seven drivers who achieved the feat before him!

 BILL VUKOVICH, Indianapolis, 1953 & 1954

 Between 1950 and 1960, the Indianapolis 500 was a round of the World Championship.
 It was not run to Formula 1 regulations, and failed to attract regular Grand Prix stars to attend.
 From the eleven years which it was run as a round of the Drivers’ Championship, Bill Vukovich was the only back-to-back winner, winning the race in 1953 and 1954.
 Vukovich would be killed in the 1955 running of the event while chasing a third successive win at the brickyard.

 José Froilán González was the second driver to record successive World Championship Grand Prix wins at the same circuit, doing so at Silverstone in 1951 and 1954.
 Those two wins were the only two of the Argentine driver’s F1 career.
 Both times, González won from the front row of the grid – winning the 1951 British Grand Prix from pole and the 1954 event from second.